 In English and across the curriculum, pupils are able to adopt, create, and sustain a range of roles, responding appropriately to others in role.
 In English lessons, they have the opportunity to read, rehearse, and perform poems and plays.
 This develops the skills of varying intonation, volume, and actions and helps to bring meaning and understanding to a text.
 Pupils have the opportunity to improvise, devise, and script drama for each other and a range of other audiences.

-All children take part in class assemblies and are involved in Harvest Festivals.
+During their time at the Junior School, children take part in class assemblies and are involved in Harvest Festivals.
 In Year 6, all pupils are involved in a leavers’ production, in which they rehearse, refine, share, and respond thoughtfully to drama.
 Children are able to respond to theatre performances, either through watching recorded performances, watching visiting theatre companies, or attending live performances at local theatres.
 We have a thriving drama club, which gives children further chances to perform in a Christmas production and spring showcase.

 - be able to speak fluently and with confidence;